fsoubelet/PyhDToolkit/docs/contributing.rst

 Docstrings for user-facing classes and functions should follow the `Google <https://google.github.io/styleguide/pyguide.html#s3.8.1-comments-in-doc-strings>`_ format, including sections for Parameters and Examples.

-``PyhDToolkit`` uses Sphinx_ to build its documentation, which is hosted on Github Pages.
+``PyhDToolkit`` uses Sphinx_ to build its documentation, which is hosted on GitHub Pages.
 Documentation is written in the ``RestructuredText`` markup language (**.rst** files) in the **docs** folder.
 The documentation consists both of prose and API reference documentation.
 All user-facing classes and functions should be included in the API documentation, under the **docs/api** folder.